 - 1. The address of the needed data is formed in the processor execution or instruction-fetch unit.
 Most addresses are then mapped from virtual to real through the translation lookaside buffer (TLB).
-Certain ranges of addresses are not mapped, and bypass the TLB. - 2.
+On Itanium 2 processors, all addresses go through the TLBs if TLBs are enabled.
+With some very small exceptions, TLBs are always enabled. - 2.
 Most addresses are presented to the L1 cache, a cache in the processor chip.
 If a copy of the data with that address is found, it is returned immediately.
 Certain address ranges are never cached; these addresses pass directly to the bus. - 3.
 If the L1 cache does not contain the data, the address is presented to the L2 cache.
 If it contains a copy of the data, the data is returned immediately.
-The size and the architecture of the secondary cache differ from one CPU model to another. - 4.
-If L2 does not contain the data, the address is presented to the L3 cache.
+The size and the architecture of the secondary cache differ from one CPU model to another.

+4. If L2 does not contain the data, the address is presented to the L3 cache.
 The address is placed on the system bus.
 The memory module that recognizes the address places the data on the bus.

-The process in Figure 2-10, page 26 is correct for an SGI Altix 3000 system when the addressed data is in the local node.
+The process in Figure 2-10 on page 32 is correct for an SGI Altix system when the addressed data is in the local node.